cloudikeme/MLOps-local-env-setup/README.md

 **Think of it as your own personal MLOps playground:**

 - **One-click install:**  Get Conda, Docker, Kubernetes, Go, and other essential tools up and running with a single command.
 No more copy-pasting from outdated tutorials!
 - **Always fresh, always ready:** I'm constantly tweaking and updating this repo to make sure it's using the latest and greatest versions.
 Consider it your shortcut to staying ahead of the curve.
 - **Bash or Zsh, take your pick:**  We all have our preferences – choose the shell that speaks to your soul and let's get this party started.

 **Whether you're a complete beginner or a seasoned pro looking for a quick and painless setup, this repo's got you covered.**

 So go ahead, clone it, break it, fix it, and most importantly, **learn something new along the way!**  And hey, if you find any bugs (or just want to say hi), feel free to open an issue.
 Let's conquer the world of MLOps together, one command at a time. 💪

-# How to Set Up Your DevOps Environment

 ## Table of Contents